Phone-GWP-group

 How are these flutes produced?

-Creation of the flutes.
+• Create the flutes.

-What is a Corrugator?
+What is a corrugator?

 Corrugator